 What are the precautions when taking insulin lispro (human analog) (Humalog)?

 Before using insulin lispro, tell your doctor or pharmacist if you are allergic to it; or to other insulins; or if you have any other allergies.
-This product may contain inactive ingredients (such as cresol), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Do not use this medication when you have low blood sugar (hypoglycemia).